The $1/c$ expansion of general relativity in a $3+1$ formulation, revisited: Parent action for ADM and KS formulations and the expansion

-One can easily confirm that the inverse of the KS metric (\ref{KSm}) is at the same form of the ADM metric (\ref{ADMm}): these decompositions are dual to each other.
-Remarkably, they have a common form of the Einstein-Hilbert action \cite{Elbistan:2022plu}
+One can easily confirm that the inverse of the KS metric (\ref{KSm}) is in the same form with the ADM metric (\ref{ADMm}): these decompositions are dual to each other.
+Remarkably, they have a common form of the Einstein-Hilbert action \cite{Elbistan:2022plu} which decomposes as